n0mjs710/HBlink4/docs/protocol.md

 The HomeBrew DMR protocol uses a series of commands exchanged between repeaters and servers to establish and maintain connections, authenticate devices, and transfer DMR data.

+## Important DMR Specifications

+- All Radio IDs are 32-bit (4-byte) fields
+- This matches the DMR over-the-air protocol where IDs map to IPv4 addresses
+- Radio IDs in all packets must be exactly 4 bytes, including any necessary leading zeros

 ## Connection States

 A server will track a repeater in one of the following states: